windbird-sensor/windbird-fox-firmware/README.md

-# pioupiou-wind-sensor
+# windbird-firmware
-Source files for the Pioupiou V1 Firmware
+Source files for the Windbird Firmware

+# THIS IS A WORK IN PROGRESS.
+NOT READY FOR USE

 ## License